mindartur/JTchallenge/README.md

 * Improve test coverage: add unit tests for services (ConnectionService, GitHubService, TwitterService).
 * Improve error handling on the side of GitHubService and TwitterService.
 * Maybe add identifiers validation for the Twitter and GitHub.
-* Add local cache for GitHubService and TwitterService.
 * Improve Dockerfile OR use sbt-native-plugin to create and publish docker image OR use sbt-assembly to create a binary
 * Add datadog tracing
 * Handle compile warnings